yfxu/yfxu.github.io/content/gallery/nice-comfy-hotel.md

 ### Part 1 of 3

 Jasmine and her friends arrived in Japan 1 day after I had to move out of my Ginza apartment.
 This left me with one day in-between to find some temporary accommodation.
-I elected to try staying in one of those msytical CAPSULE HOTELS that I've heard so much about on social media.
+I elected to try staying in one of those mystical CAPSULE HOTELS that I've heard so much about on social media.

 In case you haven't seen photos of them, a capsule hotel is essentially just an accommodation where instead of renting out rooms or suites for the night, you rent out a small rectangular prism of space inside a wall that has nothing more than a twin-sized futon and probably a few hooks for your coats.
 That's it.
 Oh and probably a little light.